-Rio de Janeiro has many outstanding landmark, but it it is fair to say that two of them – Corcovado and Sugar Loaf – are just a little bit more famous and sought after than all the others.
+Rio de Janeiro has many outstanding landmarks, but it it is fair to say that two of them – Corcovado and Sugar Loaf – are just a little bit more famous and sought after than all the others.

 In terms of size Sugar Loaf tops out at 395 meters (1300 feet), while Corcovado is nearly double its size, topping out at 706 meters (2316 feet), when last measured.